cal-itp/data-infra/docs/backups/metabase.md

 The preferred method is to use the Lens Kubernetes IDE https://k8slens.dev/.
 Once Lens desktop is set up, sync the following cluster `gke_cal-itp-data-infra_us-west1_data-infra-apps`.
 Within the configuration sidebar, navigate to `Secrets`.
 Select the `database-backup` secret where you will see the `RESTIC_PASSWORD`.
 Click the eye icon to unencrypt the password.

 Navigate to the Workloads parent folder and select `CronJobs`.
-Select the cronjob `postgressql-backup`.
+Select the cronjob `postgresql-backup`.
 If you click the edit button you can look at it in YAML form.
 There you will obtain the Restic repository info.

 ```shell
 name: RESTIC_REPOSITORY